wmatthew/matthews_web/eleventy/projects/puzzles.md

 My goal is to make puzzles that start simple, exhibit organic emergent complexity, and end with a satisfying solution.

 ### Start Simple
 Puzzles should be approachable and frictionless to start.
 It should be easy to learn and internalize a puzzle's rules and mechanics.
+When possible, favor few rules, or rules that are built into the materials of the puzzle.

-The design should be honest.
-If the pieces seem to be identical, the solution should not hinge on a single piece being marginally wider, shorter or heavier.
+The design should be honest: If pieces seem to be identical, the solution should not hinge on a single piece being marginally wider, shorter or heavier.
 Angles that are very close to major increments (45º, 60º, 90º) should be true to the user's perception and expectation.

-When possible, favor few rules, or rules that are built into the materials of the puzzle.
-Pieces that fit together should decisively fit or not be close.
+Pieces that connect together should decisively fit or not be close.
 Pieces that should not be flipped upside down or stacked should not flip or stack neatly.
-The player should not need significant strength or dexterity to solve a puzzle, and they should not be left wondering if they need to jam pieces together with force.
+The player should not need significant strength or dexterity to solve a puzzle, and they should not be left wondering if they need to jam pieces together with force to progress.

 ### Emergent Complexity
 As the puzzle progresses, simple elements should combine together in interesting or surprising ways.
 The player should get a feeling of exploration or discovery, where new layers proceed naturally from mechanics introduced at the start.